 Another unfortunate aspect to Lamb’s later harvest season is related to its juvenile habit of shedding fruit as the weather warms in spring.
 You’ll have a young Lamb tree with a crop of twenty avocados, and then in March as the tree begins to flower it also drops fruit.
 Not all drop, but some do, and it’s disheartening.
 Take heart: the tree does this less as it ages and it hurts less because the bigger tree carries a lot more fruit.

 Summarizing the harvest season for Lamb, it starts around May in southern Southern California and starts a couple months later up near San Luis Obispo.
-I’m in inland San Diego County, and my Lamb fruits have tasted good as early as early May.
+I’m in inland San Diego County, and my Lamb fruits have tasted good as early as May.

 Lamb has great hang time, as they say.
 So the harvest season doesn’t end until sometime in fall for me.
 September fruit still taste great from my tree.
 In comparison, Lamb hangs a couple months longer than Hass in my yard, and even longer than Reed.
 I’ve heard of people in locations with milder summer temperatures or farther north holding their Lamb fruit almost until Christmas.
-But personally, I consider the prime Lamb season as June through September in my yard.
+But personally, I consider the prime Lamb season as June through the end of September in my yard.

 Is Lamb a fit for your yard?